uq-eresearch/eheritage/README.md

     export EHERITAGE_SETTINGS=$HOME/eheritage/devconfig.cfg
     # Or whatever your local path to a development settings file is

+And use development settings automatically when activating your virtualenv by adding the environment setting to a post-activate hook:

+    cdvirtualenv
+    echo "export EHERITAGE_SETTINGS=$HOME/eheritage/devconfig.cfg" >> bin/postactivate
+    cdproject

 Run the e-Heritage portal development server:

     ./run.py